Su0112/Su0112/README.md

 <div style="text-align: center;">

-I may be small in stature, but my ambitions are big!
-I'm constantly striving to learn new technologies and improve my skills.
+I'm ambitious and constantly striving to learn new technologies and improve my skills.
 Passionate about creating responsive and user-friendly interfaces that enhance the user experience.
 Experienced in HTML, CSS, JavaScript, and React.
 Always looking for new challenges and opportunities to grow as a developer.
 When I'm not coding, I enjoy drawing, painting, and building robotics projects for kids of all ages.
 Additionally, I conduct robotics summer camps for neurodiverse children.

 <ul style="list-style-type: none; margin: 0; padding: 0;">
   <li>🌍 I'm based in Vancouver, BC</li>